Skip to content

 Return Values

-• data: the result of the asynchronous function that is passed in.
+• data: result of the asynchronous function.

 • idle: when the request has not started, such as: